How to apply

 Applying online

-• you’re at least 10 weeks pregnant or have at least one child under 4 years old
+• you’re more than 10 weeks pregnant or have at least one child under 4 years old

-• your family’s monthly ‘take-home pay for this period’ is £408 or less from employment
+• your family’s monthly ‘take-home pay’ (also called ‘earned income’) is £408 or less from employment

 • name